benedettapacilli/UDP-client-server-architecture/README.md

 # UDP-server-client-architecture
-A project made for the "Network Systems" course of my university

 ## Description
 This project is a UDP server and client that can be used to send and receive messages and files.